CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

         }
     ```

-    After adding the content, your screen ill look like below screenshot.
+    After adding the content, your screen will look like the below screenshot.

     ![](./media/App14.png)

     > Info: The above method will navigate the current frame to Page2 when the Page1 button is clicked.
-You ill create a second page called Page2 and create the same layout and button click handler in the below steps.
+You'll create a second page called Page2 and create the same layout and button click handler in the below steps.
 But this time navigate back to Page 1.

 1. To add a second page to your app project, right-click the **DemoWindowsapp** project node in Solution Explorer and select **Add** then **New Item**.